Tca0/project-3-findMeADoc-front-end/README.md

 - <s>Fix the bug with posting a review</s>

-- Application still has `console.log's` for debugging.
+- Application still has `consovle.log's` for debugging.

 - Some areas of the code are very WET - needs DRY-ing up.